History & Mission

 Her father, Jim Carey, was an active member of the CCHF Board, serving as treasurer since the chapter’s founding until his death in 1994.
 CCHF’s Jim Carey Scholarship is named in his honor.
 Previously, Lynne served on both the CCHF and Hemophilia Council of California Boards of Directors.
 Lynne is herself a carrier of Hemophilia.
 She and her husband David live in Rocklin, CA with their son Zach, and daughter Ashley.

 Andrea has a background in advocacy, education and communications.
 She lives in Midtown and has been actively giving back to the Sacramento community since 2006.
+Andrea developed her outreach and communication skills through her work in film promotion and at a local public outreach firm.
+Her undergraduate degree is in Literature from UCSD.
+For five years she worked in logistics and planning on various film sets in the Northern California region.
+She graduated from the University of Wisconsin, Madison with a Masters in Spanish and worked as a Spanish tutor for more than a decade.
+She currently performs translation and interpretation work for a local legal nonprofit.
 She is excited to be a part of the HCC team in their important education and advocacy work.

 Lauren D. Hay has over a decade of professional experience in the biopharmaceutical industry, spanning both consulting and private equity roles.
 Lauren is currently a Managing Director at Hay Advisory Corporation, a boutique life sciences consulting firm based in San Diego.
 Prior to founding Hay Advisory Corp, Lauren served as the VP and then Director of Investment Analysis & Research at DRI Capital, a Toronto-based $1B private equity firm focused on pharmaceutical royalty monetization.